Web Loom logo

 • Inject mocks into ViewModels

-• Verify ViewModel exposes correct observables
+• Verify ViewModel exposes correct signals

 • Test commands execute correctly